Fly on wooden surface

 Do Flies Bite?

-Fortunately most flies, including the common house fly, cannot bite and they eat by using their proboscis to suck up food.
-However, there are some types of flies in the UK that do bite.
-These include mosquitoes, black flies, horse flies and stable flies.
+Fortunately most flies, including the common house fly, can't bite – they feed by sucking up food through the proboscis.
+A separate group of UK flies do bite, however, including mosquitoes, black flies, horse flies and stable flies.

 How Long Do Flies Live?

-Adult house flies live an average of between 15 and 30 days, depending on food availability.
-If young flies are deprived of food, they will die after two to three days.
+Adult house flies live an average of 15 to 30 days, depending on food availability.
+Deprived of food, young flies will die within two to three days.

-Flies undergo a complete metamorphosis.
-This means that they lay eggs that become larva, or maggots, and then turn into pupa, and finally adult flies.
-You won’t find house flies in winter, as they are in their larval or pupal stages and hiding in safe places such as compost or rubbish heaps.
+Flies undergo complete metamorphosis: eggs become larvae (maggots), then pupae, then adult flies.
+You won't see many house flies in winter, as they're in their larval or pupal stage, hiding in safe spots such as compost or rubbish heaps.

 Identifying Signs of a Fly Infestation

-Seeing a couple of flies buzzing around in your kitchen does not necessarily mean that you have a fly infestation; however, it may be a warning sign.
-It’s good to be vigilant, as prevention is certainly better than cure.
-Look out for clusters of small, dark spots on lampshades or other surfaces.
-Check open drains, gaps in walls or floors, and dustbins.
-If you find maggots around bin areas, it’s time to act.
+A couple of flies in the kitchen doesn't necessarily mean an infestation, but it's worth being vigilant – prevention is better than cure.
+Look out for clusters of small, dark spots on lampshades and surfaces, and check open drains, gaps in walls or floors, and bins.
+If you find maggots around bin areas, it's time to act.

-Depending on where they have been, flies may be carrying typhoid, cholera, eye infections, dysentery, and more so it's important to take action to stop flies from coming into your house.
+Depending on where they've been, flies may carry typhoid, cholera, eye infections and dysentery, so it's worth taking action to stop flies coming into your house early.

 Preventing Flies in Your Home

-• Store food in containers or in the refrigerator.
+• Store food in containers or the fridge.

-• Clean all appliances and the surfaces beneath them.
+• Clean appliances and the surfaces beneath them.

-• Keep floors clean, wiping up spillages as soon as they happen.
+• Wipe up spillages on floors as they happen.

-• Cover bins with tight-fitting lids and empty them regularly, cleaning with a strong disinfectant as you do so.
+• Cover bins with tight-fitting lids, empty them regularly, and clean them with a strong disinfectant.

 • Site bins away from doors and windows.